slingshot-ai/examples/README.md

 This repo houses a set of example projects that can be run on [Slingshot AI](https://slingshot.xyz).

-These projects are intended to serve as ready-made starting points for common ML platforms.
+These projects are intended to serve as ready-made starting points for common ML projects.

 For more information, please [contact Slingshot](https://s3b5ubdp6kl.typeform.com/to/qjJWidlt?typeform-source=www.slingshot.xyz)!